-Understanding 3D printed lattices: Performance and design considerations
+Understanding 3D printed lattices: Properties, performance, and design considerations

 Additive manufacturing (AM) processes allow engineers to unlock the capabilities of lattice structures to enhance the performance of their products.
 Lattices are two or three-dimensional micro-architectures comprised of a network of nodes and beams, or struts, that dramatically reduce weight and retain structural integrity.